mkolod/scala-cd/README.md

     secure: [a long, ecnrypted string]
 ```

-Finally, we configure Travis CI to deploy successful builds of the *master*
+Finally, we configure Travis CI to run the deployment task for successful
-branch to Heroku.
+builds.
 Remove the old `script` line from *.travis.yml*, and replace
 it with the following.

 *.travis.yml:*